captain-majid/CoachAI/README.md

 - Showing each unit order and drawing a line to the order target if there is a target.
 - Recording each player Bo.
 Only the 6th worker is logged for each player to see his split skill, for more info see replayLogUnitsFor/replayLogSupplyFor in the json file.
 - Easily distinguishing which players against which on team replays, (even SC:R doesn't has this !, maybe time to write some code lazy Blizzard ?)
-- During team replays showing if playerX allied with playerY, and if playerY also did the same.
+- During team replays showing JIT if playerX allied with playerY, and if playerY also did the same.
 - Automatic highlighting of idle workers.
 - Recording the max number of idle workers of each player, and when that happened.
 - The screen will automatically move to where a Nuclear launch, Comsat scan or Storm is positioned.